X

 • Traditional slide format with few interactive features

-Google Slides offers a straightforward, web–based alternative to PowerPoint with a similar look and feel.
-If you've used PowerPoint before, you'll find the transition to Google Slides nearly seamless.
-You can even convert PowerPoint to Google slides.
+Google Slides offers a straightforward, web-based alternative to PowerPoint.
+If you've used PowerPoint, the transition is nearly seamless.

-The platform's biggest strength is its collaboration features.
-Multiple people can work on the same presentation simultaneously, with changes appearing in real–time.
-This almost seamless collaboration makes it perfect for team projects and remote collaboration.
+The biggest strength is collaboration.
+Multiple people can work on the same presentation simultaneously, with changes appearing in real-time.

-Like PowerPoint, Google Slides presents a blank canvas that can be intimidating for non–designers.
-While it offers templates, the selection is more limited and basic compared to design–focused alternatives.
+Like PowerPoint, Google Slides presents a blank canvas that can be intimidating for non-designers.
+The starting options are more limited compared to design-focused alternatives.

-Free with a Google account; additional storage and features with Google Workspace starting at $6/month per user
+Google Slides Pricing: Free with a Google account.
+Additional storage and features through Google Workspace from $6/month per user.

 Google Slides vs PowerPoint